lingtalfi/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/MysqlLightWebsiteUserDatabase.md

 The MysqlLightWebsiteUserDatabase interface.

-In this implementation, we use a table named "user" by default.

-The "user" table is created if it doesn't exist, using the [initializer service](https://github.com/lingtalfi/Light_Initializer/).
+In this implementation, we create the tables if they don't exist, using the [initializer service](https://github.com/lingtalfi/Light_Initializer/).
+The created tables are the ones defined in the conception notes.

-Also, a root user is created along with the table, so that the maintainer can connect directly to the gui without having to create the user manually (the serialized arrays make it annoying to create user manually even with tools like phpMyAdmin).
+Also, a root user is created along with the "user" table, so that the maintainer can connect directly to the gui without having to create the user manually (the serialized arrays make it annoying to create user manually even with tools like phpMyAdmin).

-Tip: to create the root user manually (via phpMyAdmin for instance), use the following for serialized keys:
-- rights: a:1:{i:0;s:1:"*";}
-- extra: a:0:{}